Official websites use .mil

 COMMUNITY BASED PROGRAM

-The Florida National Guard Youth ChalleNGe Academy (FLYCA) is a community-based program that leads, trains and mentors at-risk youth to help them develop the necessary skills to become upstanding citizens and productive members of society.
-The academy promotes adult responsibility, values and basic lifestyle changes by providing a demanding, highly regimented, motivational environment.
-In this voluntary program, 16- to 18-year-old high school dropouts, or those at risk of quitting school, are immersed in a rigorous five-and-a-half month residential phase loosely mirroring the U.S. military’s basic training.
-During the 12-month post-residential phase, each cadet who graduates from the residential phase is matched with a mentor from the community.
-The mentor helps the cadet focus on and accomplish shortand long-term personal goals.
+The Florida Youth ChalleNGe Academy (FLYCA) is a community-based program that leads, trains, and mentors at-risk youth so they can become productive citizens.
+The Academy promotes adult responsibility, values and basic lifestyle changes by providing a demanding, highly regimented, motivational environment, free from outside distractions.
+In this voluntary program, 16- to 18 year old high school dropouts enter a rigorous 5 ½- month residential phase, based on a military model.
+During the remaining 12-month post-residential phase, the cadet is matched with a mentor and with the help of their FLYCA case manager works to stay on track and sharpen their skills after graduation.

 Since its inception in July 2001, FLYCA has graduated 5,870 cadets from 63 of Florida’s 67 counties from the 5 ½-month residential phase.
 During the residential phase, cadets have the option to participate in credit recovery to return to high school or they can work toward earning their State of Florida High School Diploma through the GED testing service.
 Through the course of their stay at the Academy, these cadets have contributed over 423,000 hours of service to the communities of Florida, a value of over $3.04 million.
 Last year, 223 young people from throughout the state of Florida were directly impacted by Florida’s National Guard Youth ChalleNGe program.